Written by February 4th, 2021

 • Adventure

 All work must be submitted through their Submittable portal.
 It’s very important to note that it’s an extensive form and they won’t let you file it without various website links (for goodreads, etc) that they ask for at the end.
-So scan down and make sure you have those before you start the process.
-It is very arduous and seems excessive.
+Scan down and make sure you have those before you start the process.

 To learn more, read their complete submission guidelines here.